19 results for tag: communication

 Fight Languages: How we Argue Is Key to Healthy Relationships

-For those of you that have been reading my posts for a while, you are aware of The Rules For Fair Fighting in Relationships.
-Many of you know the Five Love Languages Gary Chapman, Ph.D. introduced.
-If not, you can learn about them easily here What are the 5 love languages?
-Fight Languages having a name is new to me.
+For those of you who have been reading my posts for a while, you are aware of The Rules For Fair Fighting in Relationships.
+Many of you know the Five Love Languages Gary Chapman, Ph.D., introduced.
+If not, you can learn about them easily here.
+What are the five love languages?
+The concept of fight languages having a name is new to me.
 I understood the principles but did not have a term to express them.
 How we fight with our partner(s), friends, family, and neighbors often defines the nature of our relationships.
 Understanding how your partner or friends/family argue is essential to creating thoughtful, loving resolutions, trust, and safety....

 What Is Ethical Non-Monogamy?
 A Beginners Guide

 What is ethical non-monogamy or consensual non-monogamy, and what is not ethical non-monogamy?
-Ethical non-monogamy is when a couple mutually decides adding other lovers, or romantic or sexual partners to their existing relationship.
-I want to be clear, ethical non-monogamy is NOT having an affair or one night stand(s) without having your partner's consent and support IN ADVANCE.
-Since the author of the article below explores what ethical non-monogamy is, I will primarily focus on what it is not.
-Ethical Non-Monogamy (ENM) Is Not: Being attracted to someone else and pressuring or manipulating your partner into you being with someone else ...
+Ethical non-monogamy is when a couple mutually decides to add other lovers or romantic or sexual partners to their existing relationship.
+I want to be clear: ethical non-monogamy is NOT having an affair or one-night stand(s) without having your partner's consent and support IN ADVANCE.
+Since the author of the article below explores ethical non-monogamy, I will primarily focus on what it is not.
+Ethical Non-Monogamy (ENM) Is Not: Being attracted to someone else and pressuring or manipulating your partner into you being with someone else for your ...

 Great Relationships Are Not Accidents

 Great relationships are not accidents.
 It sounds so simple and obvious that it almost feels like it cannot actually be true.
-I can almost see a pink and purple bumper sticker on an old Volkswagen Bug with written in cute letters.
+I can almost see a pink and purple bumper sticker on an old Volkswagen Bug written in cute letters.
 How can something as complicated as relationships be so simple, you ask?
 Great question!
-The answer to great relationships is equally simple and obvious; trust.
+The answer to great relationships is equally simple and obvious: trust.
 Simple and obvious, yes, easy, not so much.
 When we speak about trust, most people nod their heads in agreement.
 If we take a closer look at what trust entails, most of us want to curl up in a little ball under the covers....

 Red Flags For Your Relationships